sveinung/writings/autonome-team/autonomous-teams.md

 To sum it all up in a few questions you can ask yourself:

-0. Should you optimize for high utilization or short lead time?
 1. Can you organize your teams around business outcomes?
 2. Can you make shared services self-serviced?
 3. Can you give the team authority to make product-related decisions themselves?